 I believe in me, I believe in you, and you know I believe in love.

 I live in the hills of southern Scotland with my partner, Claire, and our big, fluffy dog, Mischa.
-Much of the time, I can be found painting, writing or yarn crafting, watching Star Trek and My Little Pony: Friendship Is Magic, baking gluten free goodies, singing to the land and its spirits, and cuddling with my pack.
+Much of the time, I can be found painting, writing or yarn crafting, watching various iterations of Star Trek and other science fiction and fantasy media, baking gluten free goodies, singing to the land and its spirits, and cuddling with my pack.

 I am constantly fascinated by uncovering what is, and discovering and creating what could be.
 All of what I do is rooted in the practice of deep presence and listening, creating a welcoming space in which all feelings, all perspectives, all identities, all responses and reactions — whether expected or unexpected, pleasant or challenging — may find a home, and where experiences and lives may be transformed.

 This work is my small contribution to the liberation of all beings.